 There’s an old saying in the business world: “If nothing else, you can always show up early.”
 This is especially important when using a platform like Zoom to communicate with customers, clients, and coworkers.

-Late arrivals to a video meeting can be awkward for everyone involved.
-The notification sound that comes from someone entering means that everyone is instantly alerted to a late arrival, and this can be distracting for whoever is currently speaking.
+Late arrivals to a video meeting can be frustrating for everyone involved.
+The notification sound that comes from someone entering means everyone is instantly alerted to a late arrival, and this can be distracting for whoever is currently speaking.

 To Mute or Not to Mute?

 This is going to vary based on the type of video call and number of participants.
 For meetings with many participants, it’s usually best to start the call with your audio on mute.
-Typing, crunching, other sound from people or machines in your area are a big distraction from the speaker.
-It also takes the video off of the speaker and on to the camera where the sound is coming from (they’ll see YOU!).
+Typing, crunching, or other sounds from people or machines are a distracting for the speaker.
+It also takes the video off the speaker and on the camera where the sound is coming from (they’ll see YOU!).
 Then, someone will be forced to speak up and ask you to put yourself on mute so the meeting can be conducted without interruption.
-If this is a much smaller group meeting, you’ll likely be speaking together more, but you should remain mindful how sounds from your microphone will still distract everyone in the meeting, both audibly and visually.
+If this is a much smaller group meeting, you’ll likely be speaking together more, but you should remain mindful of how sounds from your microphone will still distract everyone in the meeting, both audibly and visually.

 Don’t Get Stuck on Filters!

-Filters are fun.
-We get it.
-After spending enough time in calls, being able to socialize as a cat, talking potato, or Disney princess goes a long way in fighting video conferencing fatigue.
+After spending enough time on calls, being able to socialize as a cat, talking potato, or Disney princess goes a long way in fighting video conferencing fatigue.
 That said, there’s a time and a place for funny filters, and they’re a bad idea when you’re talking to clients, managers, or anyone who isn’t in on the joke.

 While this might seem like a no-brainer, it’s a mix-up that can be deceptively easy to make.
 The internet has no shortage of “Zoom fails” videos where a cute filter utterly dominates the focus of the meeting.
-To that end, it’s helpful to double check your filters before hopping on a meeting.
-After all, you may have unwound on a casual Friday call with a cartoon dog filter, but that same filter becomes a lot less fun if you forget that it’s still on when meetings start on Monday.
+So please double check your filters before hopping on a meeting.

 Consider Using a “Zoom Room”